r3dotstone/jaden.github.io/thingsmade.md

 ### Geneva Drive

 I designed the packaging of this mechanism to be easily laser cut in large quantities and assembled by people as a fun activity.
 This was done as ASME's contribution to Lafayette's Engineer's Week and replaced an older design that was too expensive, took much longer to produce, and was difficult for people to build quickely and easily.
-The design can certainly be improved to require fewer tools, be even more economical with materials, and be use less finicky hardware.
+The design can certainly be improved to require fewer tools, be even more economical with materials, and use less finicky hardware.

 <img style="max-width: 500px; height: auto; " src="https://r3dotstone.github.io/portfolio/media/genevaIso.png" >